-Yesterday I put my friend's face in a picture of Dolly Parton.
+By Bronwyn Bishop Yesterday I put my friend's face in a picture of Dolly Parton.
 He was thrilled.
-Use your procrastination to bring joy to others!
-2. Hit that headstand.
-Headstands are fun because they are impossible.
-It will take you so long to master it and so much blood will have rushed to your head that you'll forget about your homework completely.
-Also it's a yoga pose, so it should make you look cool.
-Post pics on insta!
+Use your procrastination to bring Even if you start your joy to others! math homework at 3 p.m., it is not going to get finished 2.
+Hit that headstand. until after midnight.
+For Headstands are fun because the sake of your well-being they are impossible.
+It will and the well-being of those take you so long to master around you, there is always it and so much blood will something better to do than have rushed to your head your math homework. that you'll forget about your These are 10 things that homework completely.
+Also it's a yoga pose, so it should the universe wants you to do instead of your math make you look cool.
+Post pics DTH ONLINE: Read more at dailytarheel.com/blog/ DTH pit\talk RECORDING FROM PAGE 1 on insta!

-FROM PAGE 1

-RECORDING

-DTH ONLINE: Read more at dailypit_talk

-Studios in Carrboro, said the

-creative process is also impor-

-"Many times it's about

-the chemistry of who you're

-working with, how they use

-You can create something

-combination of those roles."

-Nightsound opened 15

-years ago and has catered to

-student bands, local groups

-names like Chase Rice.
-But

-no matter who is recording,

-Wimberley said each project

-carries its own significance.

-"If someone wants to make

-something and put it in a shoebox for their grandma, that's

-fine with me," he said.
-"That's

-like Mipso and even big

-working on a project," he said.

-the tools and why you're

-amazing with the right

-POLICE LOG

-Someone robbed another person in a parking lot at 2701 Homestead Road at 8:07 a.m.
+Studios in Carrboro, said the creative process is also important.
+"Many times it's about the chemistry of who you're working with, how they use the tools and why you're working on a project," he said.
+'You can create something amazing with the right combination of those roles."
+Nightsound opened 15 years ago and has catered to student bands, local groups like Mipso and even big names like Chase Rice.
+But no matter who is recording, Wimberley said each project carries its own significance.
+"If someone wants to make something and put it in a shoebox for their grandma, that's fine with me," he said.
+"That's BOND PACKAGE FROM PAGE 1 are estimated to be \$90.6 million, with \$22.6 million to be raised from other sources.
+"The Connect NC Bond would invest in critical facilities at UNC's School of Medicine that will increase Carolina's ability to save lives and make a meaningful impact in all 100 counties of our state," Chancellor POLICE LOG News Someone robbed another person in a parking lot at 2701 Homestead Road at 8:07 a.m.
 Monday, according to Chapel Hill police reports.

-The person assaulted someone and took their wallet, valued at \$150, credit cards, valued at \$10, and \$600 in cash, reports state.

-- Someone reported receiving harassing messages on the 100 block of Ashley Forest Road at 11:15 a.m.
-Monday, according to Chapel Hill police reports.

-- Someone drank alcohol from an open container on a public sidewalk at 300 W. Franklin St. at 12:10 p.m.
-Monday, according to Chapel Hill police reports.

-- Someone shoplifted at the Family Fare convenience store at 1201 Martin Luther King Jr. Blvd. at 3:29 p.m.
-Monday, according to Chapel Hill police reports.

-just as important as working

-helped UNC Class of 2013

-graduate Gabriel Reynolds

-with Chris at Nightsound

-one took eight days and

-another took eight months,"

-Reynolds said.
-"And Chris

-really helped us through

-it and taught us with this

-Reynolds said the technical

-side of sound mixing and producing can be daunting, which

-makes the artists' relationship

-"It's really important to work

-with the studio so critical.
+The person assaulted someone and took their wallet, valued at \$150, credit cards, valued at \$10, and \$600 in cash, reports state. receiving harassing messages on the 100 block of Ashley Forest Road at 11:15 a.m.
+Hill police reports.
+Someone drank alcohol from an open container on a public sidewalk at 300 W. Franklin St. at 12:10 p.m.
+Hill police reports. the Family Fare convenience store at 1201 Martin Luther King Jr. Blvd. at 3:29 p.m.
+Monday, according to Chapel Hill police reports. just as important as working on a top Billboard hit."
+Wimberley's philosophy helped UNC Class of 2013 graduate Gabriel Reynolds learn more about the recording process.
+"I recorded a few albums with Chris at Nightsound - one took eight days and another took eight months," Reynolds said.
+"And Chris really helped us through it and taught us with this hands-on approach."
+Reynolds said the technical side of sound mixing and producing can be daunting, which makes the artists' relationship with the studio so critical.
+"It's really important to work with someone I can trust," he said.
+"I like having a comrade to help me with the technology I don't understand.'
+Being a comrade in the been part of his university's master planning for more than a decade.